DeveloperYard/algorithm/README.md

 # algorithm
-for coding test with python
+## for coding test with python & java